ROBOTIS-GIT/emanual/docs/en/dyd/dyd_14.md

 {% capture dyd_input_shaft_reference %}

-**NOTE**: Reference the recommended input shaft option type for each DYD.
+**NOTE**: Refer to the input shaft option type provided with the each DYD.

 | DYD-11  |  DYD-14  |  DYD-17  |
 |:-------:|:--------:|:--------:|